celery/celery/docs/configuration.rst

     * amqp
         Send results back as AMQP messages
-        (**WARNING** While very fast, you must make sure you only try to receive the result once).
+        (**WARNING** While very fast, you must make sure you only try to receive the result once). fixme: How? where is this documented?

 .. _`memcached`: http://memcached.org